Neighbourhoods Cabinet Member – Minutes – 28 September 2015

 • Integrated Transport

-In December 2014 the DfT announced funding totaling £6 billion nationally between 2015/16 and 2020/21 for the local highways maintenance capital funding element.
+In December 2014 the DfT announced funding totalling £6 billion nationally between 2015/16 and 2020/21 for the local highways maintenance capital funding element.
 The majority of funding made available to local authorities was on a “needs” basis calculated from various sets of data.
 A further amount was set aside for a bidding process called the Local Highways Maintenance Challenge Fund.
 The remaining amount had been set aside for an incentive funding.

 The report gave full details of the changes in funding arrangements.